 as part of the Conflux Festival for contemporary psychogeography.

 I was delighted to contribute the AR artwork "ARt Critic Face Matrix" to the

 Selected press: (click here for all articles in NY Times, NPR, WIRED)

-- MoMA tweets our intervention itself: "Nice, looks like we're having an "uninvited" AR exhibition tomorrow!"
+- MoMA tweets our intervention itself one day before the intervention: "Nice, looks like we're having an "uninvited" AR exhibition tomorrow!"